U.S. Citizen Services

 American Citizen Services Office Hours and Appointments in Frankfurt

 Frankfurt: The Consulate General in Frankfurt provides a full range of services for American Citizens in the states of Hesse, Baden-Württemberg, North Rhine-Westphalia, Rhineland-Palatinate, and Saarland.

 - Please click here for delivery instruction (pdf) for passports.
 Please note that these delivery instructions only apply to Frankfurt.
 For Berlin, Bremen and Munich, please continue to follow the instructions on their individual web pages.

-In the meantime, the Berlin Consular Section is responsible for providing American Citizen Services to the Hamburg area.
+In the meantime the U.S. Embassy Berlin’s Consular Section is responsible for providing American Citizen Services to the Leipzig area.
 If you need assistance, please make an appointment in Berlin.

 Security - How To Get Into The Consulates (pdf)

 If you fail to follow these security requirements (pdf) you may face delays or cancellations to your visit.